izak/documentation/github-bookeditor.md

 ### Installing coffeescript

 Once you have node installed, you can use npm to install the rest of what you need.
-You will need coffee script and lessc if you''re going to hack on the Aloha code.
+You will need coffee script and lessc if you're going to hack on the Aloha code.

     ~/nodejs/bin/npm install -g coffee-script